 Why stay in Prahran?

-As I mentioned, this is the place for shopping.
+This is the place for shopping.
 If your reason for coming to Melbourne is maxing out your credit card and being seen in stylish bars and restaurants, then there are plenty of places ready to take your money.

 Prahran isn’t too far from the city, a 20-30 minute tram ride at most.